code4it-dev/c4it-hugo/content/article/2020/039-what-hiking-can-teach/index.md

 ---
 title: 10 things hiking can teach you as a junior developer
 date: 2020-09-08
+url: /blog/what-hiking-can-teach
+draft: false
+categories:
+  - Blog
 tags:
   - Career
   - MISC
   - Programming
 toc: true
-url: /blog/what-hiking-can-teach
-categories:
-  - Blog
 summary: During this holiday I hiked for the first time.
 I found some lessons that hiking can teach junior devs
+images:
+  - /blog/what-hiking-can-teach/featuredImage.png
 ---

 I just finished my holidays.
 For the first time in my life instead of relaxing and getting a tan on the beach, I spent my summer holidays in the mountains.
 For sure I won't show a perfect tan in the office this year, because - even though **it was almost the first time** for me - I spent almost every day hiking.
 That was quite extreme for me 'cause, trust me, I'm a lazy guy!
 Just to give you an example, if I'm watching a movie, and I have to choose between staying on the couch or getting up to get some snacks, I'd rather stay hungry than leaving the couch!